 DIY One: Santa Chocolate Sleigh

-This is a super easy and a very affordable DIY.
-All you need is various different chocolate treats, a chocolate Santa, two candy canes and some cellophane and wrapping paper (optional bow and ribbon).
+This is a super easy and affordable DIY.
+All you need is various different chocolate treats, a chocolate Santa, two candy canes, and some cellophane and wrapping paper (optional bow and ribbon).

 DIY Two: Tea Bag Christmas Tree